yobeefjerkyYBJ/BetterRCS_KSP/README.md

 -Fixed InternalRCS monoprop engines.
 -Added neat new description suffix to indicate what thrusters have BetterRCS support.

+(v0.1.9a)
+-Quick patch to re-implement a check that prevents BetterRCS from trying to process parts without waterfall configs.

  [] **v0.1.8 - 3/12/2026** []

 *Mod **disabled** automatically when RO is detected.*